Timeline of the Israeli–Palestinian conflict in 2023: 2 January

-Israeli forces killed two Palestinians, 22 and 25-years-old, in a demolition raid on Kafr Dan, northwest of Jenin.
-The military said they were attacked with gunfire, rocks and firebombs.
+Israeli forces killed two Palestinians, 22 and 25 years old, in a demolition raid on Kafr Dan, northwest of Jenin.
+The military said "a violent riot was instigated" when they entered the village, and they were attacked with gunfire, rocks and firebombs.
 The raid was to demolish the homes of two Palestinians killed on 14 September 2022 during an attack that killed an Israeli soldier.
+Hamas said one of the Palestinians as a member.
 Human rights groups see such demolitions as "collective punishment".

 The new Israeli government told the Israeli High Court that the state would reverse its previous position that Israeli settlers leave Homesh, a yeshiva built on private Palestinian property, and that the government intends to change the Disengagement Law.
 The Palestinian landowners appealed to the court because they have been prevented from reaching their property due to settlers in the Israeli outpost blocking access.
 The State Attorney's Office said "the political echelon wishes to announce that, in accordance with the coalition agreements that were signed, it intends to act as soon as possible to amend the guidelines permitting Israelis to remain" and requested a further three months to submit another opinion.

 The IDF changed the guidelines for opening fire against Palestinian stone-throwers so that shooting will only be carried out in life-threatening situations, when there is no alternative.
 The previous guideline from November 2021, allowed firing on "suspects who hurl Molotov cocktails or rocks, even after the deadly object is no longer in their hands."